microsoft/nnfusion/README.md

 ## Get Started
 ### Quick Start with Docker Image
 For end users, simply use docker to compile your model and generate high-performance executable.
-NNFusion supports and is tested on Ubuntu 16.04 and 18.04 with CUDA.
+NNFusion supports and is tested on Ubuntu 16.04 and 18.04 with a CUDA GPU equipped.
 You should install nvidia-docker on your device to do the following steps.
 1. Pull docker image
 `docker pull nnfusion/cuda:10.2-cudnn7-devel-ubuntu18.04`
 2. Run docker container with the given image